-A buffer zone on the grade 2 agricultural land to the east of the school will be safeguarded, landscaped and planted to ensure that adequate separation and privacy is maintained between the school, the agricultural field, and development to the south which may arise following the adoption of the City of York Local Plan.
+A buffer zone on the grade 2 agricultural land to the east of the school will be safeguarded, landscaped and planted to ensure that adequate separation and privacy is maintained between the school, the agricultural field, and any future housing development that might occur.

-- 9.6 Preschool education facilities exist within the village limits in a building on the heritage list, the Dodsworth Hall.
-This provides good facilities for preschool children.
-There is also a preschool facility at the York Business Park which is convenient for many employees on the park.
+9.6 Preschool education facilities exist within the village limits in a building on the heritage list, the Dodsworth Hall.
+This provides good facilities for preschool children, There is also a preschool facility at the York Business Park which is convenient for many employees on the park.
 At the time of development of the Neighbourhood Plan Muddy Boots, a preschool for children is being relocated from the former Manor School which was within York City Boundary to new premises which are situated within Upper Poppleton in a former farmhouse.
-Muddy Boots has recently received planning permission to transfer to the new facilities with capacity increasing to 90 children. - 9.7 Concerns have been raised about the access onto the busy A 59.
+Muddy Boots has recently received planning permission to transfer to the new facilities with capacity increasing to 90 children.

+9.7 Concerns have been raised about the access onto the busy A 59.
 The Neighbourhood Plan Committee has been assured by the CYC planners that all traffic movements have been considered.
-The junction is to be splayed to allow good vision onto the road and passing places on the access road to Muddy Boots will ensure that there is no traffic build up backing onto the main road. - 9.8 It is also noted that a new McDonald facility which applied for retrospective planning to accommodate a greater height will now overlook the playing area of the new Muddy Boots facility.
+The junction is to be splayed to allow good vision onto the road and passing places on the access road to Muddy Boots will ensure that there is no traffic build up backing onto the main road.

+9.8 It is also noted that a new McDonald facility which applied for retrospective planning to accommodate a greater height will now overlook the playing area of the new Muddy Boots facility.
 There are again concerns by the Neighbourhood Plan Committee that intrusive visual access is now an unforeseen issue onto the children's play area.